-Most recently, Bury spent six years as managing director at Eighty-Eight, a creative communications agency that works with consumer brands and technology companies to tell their stories.
-At that agency, Bury worked with big brands including Sony Pictures Television, Torstar, Yellow Pages, and PayPal, as well as countless startups.
-Prior to Eighty-Eight, Bury was the managing editor at startup publication BetaKit, and the director of communications at Sprouter, which was acquired by Postmedia in 2011.
+Prior to Willful, Bury spent six years as managing director of boutique marketing agency, Eighty-Eight, where she worked with big brands including Sony Pictures Television, Telus, and PayPal, as well as countless startups.
+Before joining Eighty-Eight, Bury was a tech journalist at startup publication BetaKit, and the director of communications at Sprouter, which was acquired by one of Canada’s largest media companies.

 A journalism graduate, Bury is a former Financial Post columnist and CTV News tech commentator.
-She has also written for publications such as The Globe and Mail, Mashable, Marketing Magazine, Strategy Magazine, and VentureBeat.
-She comments frequently in the press about marketing and entrepreneurship, including The New York Times, Forbes, CNN, The Toronto Star, and Inc. Magazine, and was named one of Marketing Magazine’s “Top 30 Under 30”.
+She has also written for publications such as The Globe and Mail and TechCrunch, and comments frequently in the media on marketing and entrepreneurship.
+She has been featured in The New York Times, Forbes, CBC, Toronto Star, and Inc. Magazine, and was named one of Marketing Magazine’s “Top 30 Under 30”.

-Bury has spoken at events across North America with up to 1,000 attendees, including Haste & Hustle, CTAConf, Content Marketing Conference, and the Profit W100.
-She has also hosted events for PriceWaterhouseCoopers, Square Canada, Microsoft Canada, and several entrepreneurship organizations, and has interviewed leading executives and entrepreneurs on-stage, including Shark Tank entrepreneur Mark Cuban.
+Bury has spoken at conferences and events across North America, including Haste & Hustle, CTAConf, Content Marketing Conference, and the Profit W100.
+She is also a skilled event host, moderator, and interviewer.
+She has interviewed leading executives and entrepreneurs on-stage including Shark Tank investor Mark Cuban.

-Bury is currently the co-founder of The County Wine Tours, a bicycle wine tour company based in Prince Edward County, and advises multiple startups including Willful and Pressed News.
-She is also a board member at Save the Children Canada, and a committed mentor to young entrepreneurs.
+In her spare time, Bury is the co-founder of The County Wine Tours, a bicycle wine tour company based in Prince Edward County.
+She also advises multiple startups, including podcasting platform Quill.
+She serves on the board for Save the Children Canada and is co-chair of the #Tech4SickKids initiative for SickKids Hospital.